turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

-Of course this method is returning `nil` and `nil` doesn't have `each` defined
-on it which fails our test.
-Let's try writing an implementation that works first
-and refactor once we get things working.
-This is common in feature testing and is frequently
-referred to as Red, Green, Refactor.
+Of course this method is returning `nil` and `nil` doesn't have `count` defined on it which fails our test.
+Let's try writing an implementation that works first and refactor once we get things working.
+This is common in feature testing and is frequently referred to as Red, Green, Refactor.

-Before we write code that makes the API call, make sure you are able to access
-the API using Postman or cURL.

-Once you have a working API call let's transfer that knowledge into our Rails app.

-Let's dream drive, or declare, the code we wish existed.
+Let's move the code that makes the api call from the controller into the `members` method

 ```ruby
 class HouseMemberSearch